junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Jack fixes his gaze on Dean's form, only the tiniest twitch in his expression showing it's not as stoic as he was trying to maintain.
 "Do you really think you can bring Cas back?
 Do this one thing I couldn't do?"

-Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a new-born looking for his father, the very raw and bare look of a son, a child missing his father.
+Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a newborn looking for his father, the very raw and bare look of a son, a child missing his father.
 Dean can't help swallowing hard.

 "Yes," he tells him.
 "At least I will try my damn hardest, because, like you said, we all want him back terribly badly."